 There are shared interests with IPOD in metabolic regulation.
 Applications studying metabolic regulation in response to dietary changes are reviewed in IPOD.
 Applications about the dietary/caloric restrictions to regulate metabolism in extending lifespan are assigned to CMAD

 There are shared interested with SMEP in the investigation of metabolic and physiologic regulation of aging muscle.
 Grant applications that focus on nutrient sensing or signaling, mammalian target of rapamycin (mTOR), sirtuins, insulin/IGF/GH pathways and mitochondria function with specific focus to study metabolic and physiologic mechanisms that regulate aging may be assigned to CMAD.
 Applications on sarcopenia as well as aging of skeletal muscle stem cells and their niche may also be assigned to CMAD.
-Applications with primary focus on skeletal muscle biology and function in response to sarcopenia, aging and inactivity may be assigned to SMEP.
+Applications with primary focus on skeletal muscle biology and function and inactivity may be assigned to SMEP.

 There are shared interests with CSRS in basic cellular processes such as cell proliferation and senescence, cell death, genomic stability, DNA replication and repair.
 Applications about basic science of these process are reviewed in CSRS.
 Studies where involvement of these processes in aging is the focus are reviewed in CMAD.

 There are shared interests with MBPP in protein folding/misfolding/aggregation, autophagy.
 Application about understanding basic mechanisms of these biological processes are reviewed in MBPP, but those with a focus on role of these processes in aging are reviewed in CMAD.
 Biogenesis and structure/ function of mitochondria are topics reviewed in MBPP, but mitochondrial dysfunction in aging may be reviewed in CMAD.